KRXV: Coverage

 Broadcasts can normally be heard beginning as far south as Rosamond, California, on State Route 14 to the State Route 58 turn off in Mojave, California.
 The broadcast is audible on State Route 58 from Mojave through Barstow, California, where State Route 58 ends into Interstate 15.
 From Barstow north on the 15 broadcast can be heard normally past the Nevada state line and in the Las Vegas Valley itself.
 Audible broadcast can normally be picked up on the majority of State Route 138 to its junction with Interstate 15 and also Interstate 40 from Barstow to around Kingman, Arizona.

-HD programming

-KHYZ-HD2 broadcasts a dance music format, branded as LasVegas.net Radio.
-KHYZ-HD3 broadcasts a rock music format, branded as XBOM Radio.